danielg0/fyp/report.md

 ### Warm-up Periods

-Research (...) has been on various approaches to SimPoint warm-up, from ... to ...
+There are several views in the literature on the need for warmup when using SimPoint checkpoints and what an appropriate amount is [@smarts-paper; @simpoint-warming; @livecache; @cool-sim].
 Evaluating which of these approaches is best is outside of the scope of this project, so in each of our experiments there is a single fixed warm-up value, and all checkpoints are taken with that amount of warm-up, except for those checkpoints taken from the beginning of a program where there is no preceding execution to use as warm-up.
 For those, we simulate the program from the beginning and set Gem5's `--maxinsts` argument to the intended interval width.
 Selecting a SimPoint at the beginning of a program occurs fairly commonly across our experiments, likely due to how initialisation exhibits different behaviours (system calls to open files, parsing command-line arguments, etc.) from the rest of a program's execution, though it is typically given a low weighting due to the small proportion of execution it characterises.

 ### Benchmark Selection